-Saba Ghattavia*, Tayebeh Zarei Karyanib, Ehsan Kamrania, Ahmad Homaei
+Saba Ghattavia,*, Tayebeh Zarei Karyanib, Ehsan Kamrania, Ahmad Homaei

 Abstract

 Marine biofouling on surfaces such as ship hulls and other maritime equipment results in increased fuel consumption, decreased speed, and elevated maintenance expenses.
 Although chemical antifouling paints are commonly employed to combat this challenge, numerous formulations contain toxic substances detrimental to marine ecosystems.
 In contrast, protease enzymes present a viable eco-friendly alternative to inhibit the proliferation and accumulation of microorganisms on these surfaces.
 Protease enzymes were chosen as bioactive antifouling agents due to their ability to degrade proteins, which directly affects the biological integrity of microorganisms.
 A series of laboratory and field evaluations have shown that coatings exhibiting protease activity effectively hinder the adhesion and growth of bacteria, algae, and various marine organisms on treated surfaces.
 In conclusion, protease-based bio-coatings not only exhibit significant effectiveness in reducing fouling but also mitigate negative impacts on marine ecosystems, leaving no harmful byproducts upon degradation.
 So, protease enzymes are a pioneering strategy for the formulation of sustainable antifouling coatings, emphasizing the potential of enzyme-based solutions to alleviate the environmental consequences of antifouling practices within the maritime sector.